polterguy/polterguy.github.io/documentation/index.md

 * [magic.lambda.system](/documentation/magic.lambda.system/) - System support for Magic to spawn of terminals etc.
 * [magic.io](/documentation/magic.io/) - IO operations in Magic
 * [magic.library](/documentation/magic.library/) - A single NuGet package helper tying everything easily together

-## Deploying to a VPS

-This guide helps you to deploy Magic using Docker.

-* [magic.deploy](/documentation/magic.deploy/) - How to deploy Magic to your VPS using Docker.

 ## Support